TheCppProgrammer/msolver/README.md

 Mathematics expression parser and solver using shunting yard algorithm([Wikipedia](https://en.wikipedia.org/wiki/Shunting-yard_algorithm))

 ## Building :

+makefile is provided with the project.
+If make utility is available, it is recommended

 ### Windows or macOS :
 use any compiler to compile main.cpp